 ESFJs can help INFPs by addressing conflict in private spaces, allowing them to feel more comfortable.

-INFPs and ESFJs can encourage and motivate each other in their personal and professional lives.
+INFP and ESFJ types can encourage and motivate each other in their personal and professional lives.

 INFPs can motivate ESFJs by communicating positively and staying relatively organized in their workspace.

 ESFJs can motivate INFPs by allowing them to work in on their own while following a flexible schedule.

 Complete the 16-Personality test below to find your 16-Personality type.